 The wonder of the Internet is that it allows us to connect with friends that we ordinarily might never have met.
-Recently I’ve gotten to know Nadia, the author or Spoonfuls of Germany.
-It’s easy to imagine the two of us enjoying a coffee together and talking about life and family, even though we live on opposites sides of the country.
-She and I share the love for German food and the belief that that food and personal memories are inseparable and intricately tied together.
-Family history becomes tangible when we use our mother’s apron and our grandmother’s recipes.
+I got to know Nadia, the author of Spoonfuls of Germany.
+It’s easy to imagine the two of us enjoying a coffee together and talking about life and family, even though we live on opposite sides of the country.
+She and I share a love for German food and the belief that food and personal memories are inseparable and intricately tied together.
+Family history becomes tangible when using our mother’s apron and grandmother’s recipes (or even our godmother’s Bavarian Cream of Mushroom Soup recipe).
 Even when the German Kitchen is in America.

 This has led us to the idea of German Kitchen Stories, a virtual kitchen table where we want to share your stories.
 If your Oma’s Schweinebraten or Mama’s Apfelkuchen triggers memories for you, and you would like to be featured on German Kitchen Stories, please drop us a line.
 Your story can be emotional or funny, it can take place in Germany, the US, or anywhere else for that matter, as long as your story is linked to a German Kitchen, German dish or recipe.
 We would love to share your story, bringing the foods and recipes you love to life.
 (I promise, to identify you only by your first name, and, if you like, your state, your city, and a photo of you.)